 - If you can, find someone to ride with.
-Not only does social contact have a positive effect on many of us, your riding buddy may become the friend you never expected to have.
+Not only does social contact have a positive effect on many of us, your riding buddy may become the friend and sounding board you never expected to have.

 - However you feel right now, please remember that life can turn on a sixpence.
-It only takes one person to walk into your life to change everything.
-It could be someone you meet out cycling; it could be someone who likes your new, leaner self.
+It only takes one person to walk into your life or one event to change everything.
+It could be someone you meet out cycling; it could be a new job or hobby.